epsolute/epsolute/README.md

 First, follow "Provision the VM" from the "Deploy Epsolute client", except set name to `redis-1`.
 Remember to use the same virtual network as for `client`.

-We are going to open up to 8 Redis ports for use by client, and by default Azure keeps them closed.
+We are going to open 8 Redis ports for use by client, and by default Azure keeps them closed.
 So when you are viewing the `redis-1` VM page, go to "Networking" and click "Add inbound rule".
 Leave source as "Any" (although for production, better to specify `client`'s IP) and put `6380-6387` in the "Destination port ranges".
 Click "Add".